intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 critical infrastructure (e.g., IP, BGP, DNS, or TLS).
 It could even be necessary to come up with a new protocol design that uses a different method to achieve the same result.

+This document only addresses cases where extensions are not deliberately blocked.
+Some deployments or implementations apply policies that explicitly prohibit the use of unknown capabilities.
+This is especially true of functions that seek to make security guarantees, like firewalls.

 The set of interoperable features in a protocol is often the subset of its features that have some value to those implementing and deploying the protocol.